Explanatory notes 2021

 Relief for local newspapers

 Office space occupied by local newspapers can get a discount of up to £1,500 per year.
 This was due to run for two years from 1 April 2017 but has been extended until 31 March 2025.
-This is up to a maximum of one discount per local newspaper title and per property, and up to state aid limits.
+This is up to a maximum of one discount per local newspaper title and per property, and up to subsidy allowance (state aid) limits.

 Please contact us if you aren’t receiving this relief and think you might be eligible.